dd0me/mozsprint-254-NLP/README.md

 ## Participation Guidelines

 This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to Dome Okuku Jagalo or Rodgers Dome or Dome Okuku Jagalo
+Please report unacceptable behavior to Dome Okuku Jagalo (dblojdome@gmail.com) or Rodgers Dome (domerogers@gmail.com)

 ## MozSprint